playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Let's put down the code for a moment and talk about side effects with an analogy.

-Let's say you're watching a TV show on a television that lacks the ability to rewind or go forward, but does have the ability to pause.
+Let's say you're watching a TV show on a television that lacks the ability to rewind or go forward but does have the ability to pause.

 > This might sound weird, but stick with me.